-- Disrespectful conduct, including use of vulgar or profane language, towards teachers, administrators, other school personnel, other students, or persons attending school-related functions. - Any behavior based on a student's race, national origin, sex, or disability that is unwelcome, unwanted, and/or uninvited by the recipient is prohibited, including verbal or non-verbal taunting, physical contact, unwelcome sexual advances, requests for sexual behaviors, and other verbal or physical contact of a sexual nature - Possession or use of tobacco in any form or related paraphernalia.
+- Disrespectful conduct, including use of vulgar or profane language, towards teachers, administrators, other school personnel, other students, or persons attending school-related functions. - Any behavior based on a student's race, national origin, sex, or disability that is unwelcome, unwanted, and/or uninvited by the recipient is prohibited, including verbal or non-verbal taunting, physical contact, unwelcome sexual advances, requests for sexual behaviors, and other verbal or physical contact of a sexual nature. - Possession or use of tobacco in any form or related paraphernalia; Including VAPE First offense: 3 days ISS, parents contacted, items Confiscated and not

-First offense: 2 days ISS, parents contacted, items Confiscated and not returned.
-Second offense: 2 days out-of-school suspension (OSS), parents contacted, items confiscated.

-Third offense: 3 days out-of-school (OSS), parents contacted, items

-Confiscated and student will be on a discipline contract.
+Second offense: 3 days out-of-school suspension (OSS), parents contacted, items confiscated.
+Third 5 days out-of-school (OSS), parents contacted, items Confiscated and student will be on a discipline contract.

-Damaging or defacing personal property, including the property of another student or any person legitimately at the school, or school property (vandalism or graffiti) during school or off-school hours.

-State law provides for referral to a disciplinary tribunal for substantial damages alleged to be intentionally caused by a student on the premises to personal property belonging to a teacher, other school official, employee, any person legitimately at the school, or student, if, in the discretion of the school principal, the alleged damage could justify the expulsion or long-term suspension of the student.
+- Damaging or defacing personal property, including the property of another student or any person legitimately at the school, or school property (vandalism or graffiti) during school or off-school hours.
+State law provides for referral to a disciplinary tribunal for substantial damages alleged to be intentionally caused by a student on the premises to personal property belonging to a teacher, other school official, employee, any person legitimately at the school, or student, if, in the discretion of the school principal, the alleged damage could justify the expulsion or long-term suspension of the student. - Theft. - Extortion or attempted extortion. - Possession and/or use of fireworks or any explosive. - Activating a fire alarm under false pretenses or making a bomb threat. - Insubordination, disorderly conduct, disobeying school rules, regulations, or directives; disobeying directives given by teachers, administrators, or other school staff. - Classroom and school disturbances. - Bus Misbehavior disrespectful conduct toward the school bus driver or other persons on the school bus, and other unruly behavior.

-- Theft.

-- Extortion or attempted extortion.

-- Possession and/or use of fireworks or any explosive.

-- Activating a fire alarm under false pretenses or making a bomb threat.

-- Insubordination, disorderly conduct, disobeying school rules, regulations, or directives; disobeying directives given by teachers, administrators, or other school staff.

-- Classroom and school disturbances.

-- Bus Misbehavior

-Compliance with the provisions of the code of conduct are enforced on the school bus, including bullying, physical assault, or battery of other persons on the school bus, verbal assault of other persons on the school bus, disrespectful conduct toward the school bus driver or other persons on the school bus, and other unruly behavior.
 If a student is found to have engaged in physical acts of violence, bullying, or in physical assault of another person on the school bus, local board policy requires the meeting of the parent or guardian of the student and appropriate school district officials to form a school bus behavior contract for the student.
 Contract provisions may include, but shall not be limited to, assigned seating, ongoing parental involvement, and suspension from riding the bus.